Products and Services

 You are here:

-Angeliki has over 20 years of experience in the field of English education, as a teacher, researcher, research manager and assessment and learning specialist.
-As a Principal Research Manager at Cambridge Assessment English, she leads on research related to Learning Oriented Assessment (LOA), language learning, impact and the CEFR.
+Angeliki has over 25 years of experience in the field of English education, as a teacher, researcher, research manager and assessment and learning specialist.
+As Head of Learning Oriented Assessment Research at Cambridge English, she leads on research into language learning, integrated learning and assessment, impact and the CEFR.
 Angeliki also has overall responsibility for education reform projects within the Research and Thought Leadership division, ranging from CEFR familiarisation and benchmarking to test and programme evaluation.
 In this context, she has led impact assessment projects in the K-12 and vocational sectors in Europe, Asia and South America.
+She is one of the contributors to the PISA 2025 Foreign Language Assessment Framework and has been on the Experts Group who advised on the constructs of the accompanying PISA 2025 Background Questionnaires.

 Salamoura, A and Unsworth, S (2017) Learning Oriented Assessment: Making the connections between learning, assessment and technology, paper presented at the ALTE 6th International Conference, Bologna, Italy, May 2017.